-All veteran teams will declare a seedtime based on the assessed minimum time of the 4 fastest dogs in the team, jumping at 7 inches.
+All veteran teams will declare a seedtime based on the assessed minimum time of the team, jumping at 7 inches.
 All teams will be subject to a break out time one second faster than their declared time.
 (Note - Judges have been asked to closely monitor any suggestion of sandbagging being displayed by teams involved in this format).
 The sound system on the Signature timing lights will be disconnected so that both teams receive light signals only.